Pragmatic interface design of a mechatronic system

 Developing a system without a suitable architecture is a risk you should avoid at all costs.
 Finding and specifying interfaces is especially helpful when it comes to encapsulating functions and modularising the architecture of the system.
 With good architecture and interface design, individual system elements can be replaced, corrected or improved later in the product life cycle.
 This supports purchasing in the selection of purchased parts, reduces testing efforts and lowers the risk of expensive misdevelopment in the long run.

-If you need help with the topic of systems engineering and the creation of a system architecture, please visit https://bjoernschorre.de.
-There you will find more information on the mentoring programme in systems engineering and the creation of specifications.
-If you don’t have the time to create a customer specification yourself, Björn Schorre will be happy to help you: https://bjoernschorre.de/lastenheft-erstellen/
+Do you need help with systems engineering, creating a system architecture or writing customer specifications?
+Then take a look at https://bjoernschorre.de.
+There you will find more information about the mentoring programme in systems engineering and the creation of customer specifications.